Sprattles/JackieS-CyberSec-ProjectOne/README.md

 SSH into the control node and follow the steps below:
 - Copy the required YAML file(s) to `/etc/ansible/`
 - Update the [hosts](https://github.com/Sprattles/JackieS-CyberSec-Project1/blob/main/Ansible/hosts) file to include the IPs of the webservers and ELK machine.
 This is so that the playbook knows which host to install the required playbook on.  i.e. you install the ELK server on the [elk] host and filebeat/metricbeat on the [webservers] host.
-- Run the playbook with `ansible-playbook *playbook_file*.yml`, and navigate to [](http://*yourELKVM.IP*:5601/app/kibana) to check that the installation worked as expected.
+- Run the playbook with `ansible-playbook *playbook_file*.yml`, and navigate to [http://*yourELKVM.IP*:5601/app/kibana](http://*yourELKVM.IP*:5601/app/kibana) to check that the installation worked as expected.

-### Commands to install ELK, filebeat and metricbeat
+### Step-by-Step Commands to install ELK, filebeat and metricbeat
-note: users and IP addresses listed below are for this specific project, so will be different for a new virtual network setup.
+*note: users, IP addresses and container names listed in commands below are for this specific project, so they will be different for a new setup*

-#### Install ELK onto ELK-VM
+**Install ELK onto ELK-VM**
 - SSH into jumpbox (from local machine):

     `ssh azadmin@20.37.247.61`